-I have received a few questions about my post-pregnancy workouts and weight loss and decided to share how I returned to my pre-pregnancy weight.
+I have received a few questions about my post-pregnancy workouts.
 It took me six months, a lot of hard work, and discipline to return to my previous weight.
 I believe one of the main reasons I bounced back to my previous weight is because I chose to, and was able to, workout consistently throughout my entire pregnancy.

 Now that I am back to my pre-pregnancy weight, I am working out only a few times a week.
 Holding, and now chasing, Peter around everyday is a workout in itself!
 I am also currently going to a barre class with a friend who had a baby the same month I did once a week, signing up for a race with my sister, and doing the Whole30 with Mike.
 I truly feel the best I have felt in years!